 The Peloponnese is often overlooked by most international visitors to Greece.
 However, its proximity to Athens along with its rich history, archeological sites, and opportunities for outdoor exploration make the Peloponnese a wonderful area to visit at any time of the year.
 No wonder people say that if you haven’t visited Peloponnese, then your Greek journey has not even begun.

 Do you have any additional questions about visiting the Peloponnese, Greece?
-I have been living in Athens for the last three years.
+I have been living in Athens for the last four years.

 I am happy to answer any queries that you may have about planning your trip to Greece.
 Safe travels!
 Geia sou, Melissa xo